February 25, 2018

-Victoria airs Sundays at 8:00 pm and is available to stream.
+Victoria is available to stream for Passport members.
 Read our recap of the previous episode.
 Find our previous Victoria content, including recaps of season 1, here.

 Christmas is coming, and Albert of all people can’t wait.
 He is planning elaborate decorations – a tree for each member of the family, plus one hanging from the ceiling – so that his children will have a magical time that they can cherish forever, just as he holds dear his own childhood remembrance of the holiday, his only happy memory of his whole family together.
 Victoria finds all of this endearing; Penge, who has to carry out all the decorations, is less enthused.